Park City, UT

 Mandatory Service Line Inventory

-All water systems, including Park City Water, are required by the EPA and Utah Division of Drinking Water to provide a full inventory of all water service lines.
-Based on our records, Park City is largely confident that we do not have lead service lines.
-However, we are required to verify this information by October 2024.
+All water systems, including Park City Water, are required by the EPA and Utah Division of Drinking Water (DDW) to provide a full inventory of all water service lines.
+Based on our records, Park City is confident that we do not have lead service lines and submitted our initial inventory to DDW in advance of a October 2024 deadline.
+However, we are required to verify this information and update it continuously.
 This is where we need YOU!

 How To Identify Your Service Line